hadessharma/portfolio-react/src/content/blog/lseg-python-intern-interview/post.md

 The biggest learning from this experience was about confidence during interviews.
 Sometimes knowing the answer isn't enough and that you also need to present it with conviction and confidence.

----

-_Despite the rejection, this interview process was valuable in highlighting areas for improvement and teaching me about the importance of confidence in technical interviews._
+Despite the rejection, this interview process was valuable in highlighting areas for improvement and teaching me about the importance of confidence in technical interviews.